-It’s lonely at the top.
+It can be surprisingly lonely at the top.
 As the leader of a growing second-stage company, there are some issues you simply can’t share with your staff.
 Issues that only you can deal with.
 If you’ve ever felt this isolation, you’re not alone.

 Imagine having valuable feedback and experience from other business leaders who have experience dealing with the same tough problems you’re facing right now.
 This is why many CEOs participate in executive roundtables.
 The CEO Nexus Roundtable is uniquely designed for the decision making challenges facing second-stage CEOs like you.